Water Wisely: Start in your own backyard

 - Water established shrubs and trees when the top 6 to 9 inches of soil dry out.

-- Water between 4 and 8 a.m. to reduce water loss due to evaporation or wind.
+If watering is required, it is best to water between 4 a.m. and 8 a.m. to reduce water loss due to evaporation or wind.

 Resources for watering wisely in any situation